 Several SMALL FEEDINGS a few weeks apart are better than one large feeding.

-By considering soil, plants, and results, you can select the fertilizers that will make your garden thrive.
-Use them wisely at the proper time, and you will be delighted with the results.
+By considering soil, plants, and results, you can select the organic fertilizers that will make your garden thrive.
+Use them wisely at the proper time, and you will be delighted with the results of your organic gardening.